pervcomp/WebWidget3D/README.md

-widget3D
+WebWidget3D
 =======
 -------

 3D widget library for the web.

-Experimenting ways to make 3D UIs in the web.
+Experimenting ways to make interactive 3D graphics in the web.
 At the moment library can be used with the [three.js](http://github.com/mrdoob/three.js) 3D-engine.

+WebWidget3D is a interaction wrapper wraps 3D-engine's 3D objects into 3D widget building blocks.

 Work in progress.

 Features:
 -------
 * Basic widget buildingblocks that can be used to create 3D widgets.
 * Event system that handles DOM events inside the 3D world.
-Events are bind directly to 3D widgets.
+Events are bind directly to 3D building blocks.
 You need to just define the event handler callback.
 Collision detection and all the complicated stuff is done by the library.
 * Few styled predefined 3D widgets (see the examples)